Q. Why should I send my child to a Montessori school?

 Q. How do we know that it works?
 Is there any scientific research about it?

 Recent studies have shown that Montessori children have scored higher on different parameters in comparison to traditional school.
 READ HERE.

 Q. Do you have a baby at home ages 0-3 years of age?

-A. Check Aid To Life – Here are some Montessori principles for supporting child’s development freely available to all parents in a way that is both simple to understand and simple to apply.
+Aid To Life – Is a wonderful resource that provides some Montessori principles for supporting child’s development freely available to all parents in a way that is both simple to understand and simple to apply.
 Click here.
 Further materials are available on NAMTA.

 Q. What is the Child-Development Approach of Montessori?

 The child develops his character through his action.
 The methods allows the child to develop independence, self-confidence, self-discipline and a love of learning, spontaneously, without the need of adult intervention.
 Montessori method specifically recognizes the importance of social interaction.
 Children are free to move in the classroom, which enhances social skills.
 The child is able to learn by doing and working with the numerous educational materials available to him.
 Since all children learn differently, they are able to work individually or in a small group, at their own pace, assuring they will not be bored or frustrated by their activities in school.

 Dr. Maria Montessori lived in Italy (1870).
 A pioneer in her field, she was the first woman to graduate from the Faculty of Medicine at the University of Rome in 1896.
 As a physician, Dr. Montessori became profoundly interested in the development of young children.
 Through careful and exhaustive scientific observation, she realized that children construct their own personalities as they interact with their environment